PotatoPopcorn/LibPlankLight/README.md

 3. Make the library `make`
 4. Install the library `sudo make install`
 5. Link to library using `-L/usr/lib/ -lplanklight`
-6. OPTIONAL: build tests using `sudo make test-TestName`
+6. OPTIONAL: build tests within the tests folder, using `make`.
+Tests require library to be installed.

-## Included tests [4]
+## Included tests
-**ConnectedEnttecDevices**
-Shows how many Enttec Devices are connected.

-**EnttecOff:**
+Tests are included in the `tests` folder

+**Full Off**
+Black out the specified device

+**Full On**
+White out the specified devices

+**Set All**
-Sets all channels on universe 1 to zero
+Sets all the channels on the specified device to a value

-**EnttecOcean:**
-Uses the EnttecPro Device and generates a 255 on channels 3 and 9 while 2 and 8 are random, generating a ocean like effect.

-**EnttecLoading:**
-Uses the EnttecPro device to switch between channels 1, 2 and 3 while 4 is faded on and off.

-**ArtnetLoading:**
-Uses the EnttecPro device to switch between channels 1, 2 and 3 while 4 is faded on and off.

 ## Known Issues
 **LibFTDI Conflict**